-- 1. The Office of the Deputy Prime Minister (now DCLG) issued investment guidance initially in March 2004, which was updated in 2010.
-These guidelines do not apply to either trust funds or pension funds, which are regulated by different regulatory regimes. - 2.
-The key intention of the guidance is to maintain the requirement for councils to invest prudently, and that priority is given to security and liquidity before yield.
-In order to facilitate this objective the guidance requires this Council to have regard to the CIPFA publication Treasury Management in the Public Services: Code of Practice and Cross-Sector Guidance Notes.
-This Council adopted the original Code on 31st March 2003 and the revised Code in April 2011.
-The principles of the new code have been applied within the Council's Treasury Management Policy Statement. - 3.
-Annual Investment Strategy - The key requirement of both the Code and the investment guidance is to set an annual investment strategy, as part of its annual treasury strategy for the following year, covering the identification and approval of following: - i.
-The strategy guidelines for decision making on investments, particularly non-specified investments; - ii.
-The principles to be used to determine the maximum periods for which funds can be committed; - iii.
-Specified investments the Council will use.
-These are high security (i.e. high credit rating, although this is defined by the Council, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year.
-This will need to define broad categories of investment and the regularity of monitoring; - iv.
-Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time.
+- 1. The CLG issued Investment Guidance in 2010, and this forms the structure of the Council's policy below.
+These guidelines do not apply to either trust funds or pension funds which operate under a different regulatory regime. - 2.
+The key intention of the Guidance is to maintain the current requirement for councils to invest prudently, and that priority is given to security and liquidity before yield.
+In order to facilitate this objective the guidance requires this Council to have regard to the CIPFA publication Treasury Management in the Public Services: Code of Practice and Cross-Sectoral Guidance Notes.
+This Council adopted the Code in April 2011 and will apply its principles to all investment activity.
+In accordance with the Code, the Director of Finance has produced its treasury management practices (TMPs).
+This part, TMP 1(1), covering investment counterparty policy requires approval each year. - 3.
+Annual investment strategy The key requirements of both the Code and the investment guidance are to set an annual investment strategy, as part of its annual treasury strategy for the following year, covering the identification and approval of following: - a) The strategy guidelines for choosing and placing investments, particularly non-specified investments. - b) The principles to be used to determine the maximum periods for which funds can be committed. - c) Specified investments that the Council will use.
+These are high security (i.e. high credit rating, although this is defined by the Council, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year. - d) Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time. - 4.
+The investment policy proposed for the Council is:

-- 4. This strategy is to be approved by full Council.
-Items (i) to (IV) are addressed further in the following paragraphs. - 5.
-Strategy Guidelines The main strategy guidelines are contained in the body of the Treasury Strategy Investment Strategy statement. - 6.
-Specified Investments These investments are sterling investments of not more than 365 day duration, or those which could be for a longer period but where the Council has the right to be repaid within 12 months if it wishes.
-These should be low risk assets where the possibility of loss of principal or investment income is negligible.
-These would include investments with:
+Strategy guidelines - The main strategy guidelines are contained in the body of the treasury strategy statement.

+Specified investments - These investments are sterling investments of not more than one-year maturity, or those which could be for a longer period but where the Council has the right to be repaid within 12 months if it wishes.
+These are considered low risk assets where the possibility of loss of principal or investment income is small.
+These would include sterling investments which would not be defined as capital expenditure with: